nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time, with a tasklist populated with default tasks.

 Step 2.
 The user wants to delete the second task on the task list.
-THe user executes `delete 2` to delete the second task from the tasklist.
+The user executes `deleteTask 2` to delete the second task from the tasklist.
 The `DeleteTaskCommand` calls the `Model#getFilteredTaskList()`, and checks if the index of the task to be deleted is within the size of the tasklist.
 If it is not, an error message containing **invalid index provided** is displayed to the user.